CCC-NULS/nuls-js/docs/guide/transaction/README.md

 The transaction should have been signed before broadcasting it, if not an exception will be thrown
 :::

+### Transaction sent returned type

 The send method returns an especial object of type `PromiEvent`, which is half `EventEmitter`, and half `Promise`.
 This will be resolved when the transaction receipt will be available.
 Additionally the following events are emitted:

 - `"txHash"` Once the transaction has been sent and it is in the pending transaction pool of the network waiting to be mined.
-An string is emitted along with the event, containing the transaction hash that identifies this transaction in the network.
+An string is emitted along with the event, containing the transaction hash that identifies this transaction in the network
 - `"txReceipt"` Once the transaction has be mined in some block.
-A mined transaction object is emitted along with the event.
+A mined transaction object is emitted along with the event
-- `"error"` If there was some error broadcasting the transaction.
+- `"error"` If there was some error broadcasting the transaction

 ```typescript
 import { TransferTransaction, PromiEvent, TransactionHash, TransactionReceipt } from 'nuls-js';